 - Request for appeal to the Dean of Student Affairs must be made in writing within 10 business days of the date of the denial letter.

-- The Satisfactory Academic Progress Appeal form is available online at http://www.anokatech.edu/current_students/help/forms/Index.html and must be returned to the Dean of Student Affairs.
+- The Second Appeal of Satisfactory Academic Progress (SAP) form is available online and must be returned to the Dean of Student Affairs.

 - Appeal results from the Dean of Student Affairs are final.

 Appeal results do not supersede some program or course specific eligibility requirements.

 The results of an appeal will be sent to the email addresses on file with the college.